neuroidss/lab-governance/README.md

 - Up to 170 EUR + VAT / Full time Partner / month (incl. travel costs), 2040 EUR + VAT / Full Time Partner / year
 - Part time Partners can spend in proportion to their % of full time employment
 - A Partner's budget can be cummulated, so if a Partner does not use his/her budget in the given month or year, it can be used later on
-- If monthly learning spending is ≥ Number of Partners * 170 EUR + VAT, than it requires approval from the Biz role in order to secure cash flow
+- If monthly learning spending is ≥ Number of Partners * 170 EUR + VAT, than it requires approval from the Finance role in order to secure cash flow
 - Get an invoice for the company.
 Pay by company card/transfer if possible.
 - Learning budget includes travel and related costs as defined in [Policy: Business cost reimbursement](#policy-business-cost-reimbursement) so that all these costs count against your learning budget.
 - Make it transparent at https://docs.google.com/spreadsheets/d/1n1xfIGBuBe1IAIjhP-SUL0LrzrLgYIjZm2XaaFaV-rY/edit#gid=0